Saritasa/ios-development-guides/Topics/Distribution-101.md

 Every app needs to have **name**, **description** and **screens**.

-Also the client should add developer to developer.apple.com **AND** itunesconnect.apple.com.
+Also the client should add developer to [developer.apple.com](https://developer.apple.com/account) **AND** [itunesconnect.apple.com](https://itunesconnect.apple.com/).

-Developer Portal is required for Provisioning profiles, certificates, App ID.
+Developer Portal is required for Provisioning profiles, certificates, App ID (see FAQ below).

 iTunes Connect is needed to add an app, fill screens and description